Warmland Arts Academy logo

 Located on Kenneth Street in the heart of downtown Duncan—neighbouring the iconic City Hall clocktower and beside the Duncan Farmers Market Square—Warmland Arts Academy (WAA) offers a unique in-person educational experience for students in Grades 3–12.

-Our program combines strong, teacher-led academics with exceptional dance and performing arts training.
-Through an interdisciplinary, arts-integrated approach, students develop creativity, confidence, and strong academic foundations in a nurturing, community-based environment.
+Our program combines enrichment learning experiences with exceptional dance and performing arts training.
+Through an interdisciplinary, arts-inspired approach, students develop creativity, confidence, and strong foundations in a nurturing, community-based environment.

 Students learn in our beautiful sunlit classroom and large, modern sprung-floor studios, designed to support both focused academic learning and high-quality performing arts training.